Status: Draft

 - Injects

-- Wraps every public method (non-underscore-prefixed) in a handler-mode enforcer (default
+- Wraps every public method in permission enforcement (deny-by-default; see §7) and handler-mode enforcement (see §8).

 - Scans for